 2. Build a model

-After you are done with collecting information, make sure your big data set is accurate and centralised.
+After you are done with collecting information, make sure your big data set is accurate and centralized.
 Otherwise, you will get the wrong predictions.
 Then, it is time to create a machine learning model, to validate it and to fine-tune, if necessary.
 As a result, this model will be used for predicting LTV.

 3. Implement a machine learning solution for customer lifetime value prediction

-Now implement a machine learning algorithms for marketing, which will process the data and identify the patterns much faster than you can ever do.
+Now implement machine learning algorithms for marketing, which will process the data and identify the patterns much faster than you can ever do.
 In case you don’t really know how to do this, we highly recommend you to call in an expert.
 Otherwise, your solution won’t work properly, and the whole idea of LTV will fail.

 What’s Now?
 Monetization!

 When everything starts working, your machine learning algorithm will help you to understand the patterns.
 After that it will categorize your customers according to their LTV predictions.
-In this way you will know which categories are likely to spend more money than the others, and respond to your offers and discounts with a greater frequency.
+In this way you will know which categories are likely to spend more money than the others and respond to your offers and discounts with a greater frequency.
 These customers, with higher loyalty, are your main marketing target.

-If you need a more information on how to step into advanced analytics and machine learning world ping us a message.
+If you need more information on how to step into advanced analytics and machine learning world ping us a message.